buckii/we-the-people-wordpress/README.md

 ## Roadmap/To-do

-### Version 1.2
+### Version 2.1

-* Add CSS classes based on the topics related to a petition (`.topic-gun-control`, `.topic-taxes`, etc.) (#5)
 * Better petition searches on the back-end (#6)
 * Themes that can be applied if the user *doesn't* want the hands-off approach we're currently taking (#7)

-### Version 2.0

-* Once the write API becomes available make it easy for visitors to sign a petition

 ## Special Thanks

-* The White House for putting together the We The People API and inviting Buckeye Interactive to participate in the National Day of Civic Hacking.
+* The White House for putting together the We The People API and inviting Buckeye Interactive to participate in the National Day of Civic Hacking (two years in a row!).
 * [Tony Todoroff](http://www.georgetodoroff.com/) for the WordPress.org banners and TinyMCE icon.